 Alternatives to Hostinger and Bluehost

-While Hostinger and Bluehost offer affordable and reliable hosting services, you may be curious to see what other hosting services are out there that can provide you with what you need.
+While Hostinger and Bluehost offer affordable and reliable hosting services, you may be curious to see what other Hostinger and Bluehost alternatives are out there that can provide you with what you need.
 HostGator, for instance, is very popular with beginners, and InterServer delivers reliable shared and advanced hosting solutions.

 If you’re a beginner, you may be interested in what HostGator has to offer.
 The company designed an incredibly beginner-friendly management dashboard that will help you with any hosting-related process so that everything is smooth sailing.

 HostGator’s prices are affordable, as well.
 For an entry-level shared hosting plan, you’ll pay $2.75/month, which is more than you pay for Hostinger hosting.
 Even so, the price is worth paying when every process you go through comes with a bit of guidance.

 InterServer can be what you’re looking for if you need reliable shared hosting.
 It’s more expensive than Hostinger and Bluehost.
 You get an initial discount at $2.50/month but after the renewal, this increases to $7/month.
 However, you can choose monthly billing which can be even better for tight budgets.
 The provider also has some excellent scalability options, such as dedicated and VPS hosting.

 The reason why InterServer is such a good alternative to Hostinger and Bluehost is that it features cheap but highly customizable VPS hosting, and all that for only $6/month.
 Dedicated servers are cheap as well.
 The prices start at $70/month, which is a bit cheaper than what Bluehost offers.